Skip to main content

 Schema change preview with ALTER TABLE statements

+Destructive changes (dropping columns, changing data types) show a confirmation dialog before executing.
 Cmd+Z to undo, Cmd+Shift+Z to redo structure changes before applying.
+Schema changes are recorded in query history.

 Undo and redo for structure changes